 First Stop: Equipment Checks

-Some leaks may not be as apparent as others, so you can’t expect to find the area where the leak is automatically.
+Some leaks may not be as apparent as others, so you can’t expect to automatically find the area where the leak is.
 You will need to check the pool liner and equipment thoroughly if you suspect a leak in your vinyl liner.

 When a leak is present, it won’t always appear in the vinyl liner.
 A tear can also occur in the pool’s pump or any piping.
 So check the piping and look for wetness on or around the equipment.
 Dry any wet areas with a towel and watch to see if it becomes wet again.